bismuthfoundation/hypernode/doc/Notes.md

 Reread docs and code, change occurrences of MN to HN (code ok)

-Probly use static type hints?
+Probly use static type hints? - MyPy

 peers agree with us : differentiate jurors (for forging) and all (for sync when late and not juror) jurors only trust jurors.